aleksijohansson/home/README.md

 # host-setup
-A project for setting up common configuration and commonly used apps on a host machine (laptop, server etc.).
-Basic support for macOS and Linuxes Arch, Centos, Fedora and Ubuntu.
-Main focus on macOS and Arch Linux.
+A project for setting up consistent shell and shell utility configuration and commonly used apps on a host machine (desktop, server).
+Basic support for macOS and Linux distributions Arch, CentOS, Fedora and Ubuntu.
+Main focus on macOS and Arch Linux, because those are my choices for a desktop operating system.
 See individual scripts to see the support on those.

 Includes the following scripts:
-- shell-setup.sh:
+- host-setup.sh:
   - Installation and configuration of shell and basic shell utilities.
-- app-install.sh:
-  - Installation of commonly used apps with a GUI on a laptop or desktop.
+  - Wrapper script to run the previously mentioned scripts all at once targeted for a host with a GUI or to a host without GUI like a server.
 - dotfiles.sh:
   - Consistent configuration of common shell utilities by symlinking dotfiles from the shared repository.
+- container-app-install.sh:
+  - Install apps that run as containerized from scripts from the apps folder of this project.
-- host-setup.sh:
+- gui-app-install.sh:
-  - Wrapper script to run the previously mentioned scripts all at once targeted for a host with a GUI or to a host without GUI like a server.
+  - Installation of commonly used apps with a GUI on a laptop or desktop.
+  - macOS and Arch Linux only.

 The scripts are just plain bash scripts at least for now because the industry standard cloud-init project is not available on macOS.